Welcome back!

 The Last of Us Part 1 heightens this experience by modernizing the visuals that intensify the narrative.
 While the combat remains pretty much the same, the new DualSense implementations make it more satisfying, not to mention the vast array of accessibility options that breathe new life into the game.

-All these additions together yield Naughty Dog's magnum opus, an evocative and wholesome video game that's well worth experiencing again or for the first time.
+New additions yield Naughty Dog's magnum opus, an evocative and wholesome video game that's well worth experiencing again or for the first time.